 Core facilities generally recover their cost, or a portion of their cost, in the form of user fees that are charged to an investigator's grant, contract or, in some cases, discretionary funds.
-Because of this, they are subject to the Service Center Policy and associated Accounting and Operating Procedures.

 Many of these facilities are available on a fee-for-service basis to all investigators.
 Others are supported by individual departments, specific grants or groups of investigators, and may also be available on a fee-for-service to the broader community when capacity permits, or on a collaborative basis.